jasoncable/i-can-program-too/manuscript/Chapter12.md

 * There are only `Add` methods on `DateTime`.
 To _subtract_ a value you use a negative number.
 For example, to subtract 5 minutes: `DateTime.AddMinutes(-5);`
 * When you create a `DateTime` object without specifying a time, the default time is midnight.

+`DateTimeOffset` is for all practical purposes the same as `DateTime` with the addition of a timezone.
+When possible it may be more useful to use over `DateTime`.

+A> We could spend another five pages discussing these three structs, but this has hopefully provided a good basic introduction and guidance on the usage of `DateTime`, `DateTimeOffset`, and `TimeSpan`.
+Please investigate these structs for more in depth information.

 ### Conclusion

+We have seen how we can construct the value types `enum` and `struct`.
+Both are incredibly useful and valuable in C#.
+We also learned that C# has powerful framework provided structs to handle unique identifiers and date/time values.
+Next we will begin our journey into one of C#'s most powerful feature: generics.